How To Jog About It?

 Works: core, lower back, shoulders

 Start on all fours.
 Lower onto your forearms with shoulders directly over elbows.
 Step feet back into a plank position.
 Draw your shoulders down and back—not hunched.
 Engage abdominal muscles tight to keep hips in line with shoulders so your body forms a long, straight line.
 Squeeze legs and glutes for support.
 Hold this position for 45 to 60 seconds.
 Gradually add time as your core gets stronger.
 Repeat for 3 to 5 reps.

 Works: core, obliques

 Start seated with knees bent 90 degrees, heels on the floor, and hands clasped in front of the chest.
-Engage abs and rotate upper body to the right as if you’re reaching right elbow to the floor.
+Engage your abs and rotate your upper body to the right as if you’re reaching your right elbow to the floor.
 Keep your back tall and rotate from your hips.
-Return to starting position and repeat on left side.
+Return to starting position and repeat on the left side.
 That’s 1 repetition.
 Complete 10 to 12 reps.

 Works: abs, hips, back

-Start lying face down with your arms out to sides to form a T, thumbs pointing up, and chin rested on the floor so your neck is not strained.
+Start lying face down with your arms out to the sides to form a T, thumbs pointing up, and chin resting on the floor so your neck is not strained.
 Bend left knee then swing leg to right to try to touch left toes to the right shoulder.
 Hold for 30 seconds, then return to starting position.
-Repeat on opposite side with right leg.
+Repeat on the opposite side with the right leg.
 That’s 1 repetition.
 Perform 3 to 5 reps.

 4. Back Extension